schanghydro/schanghydro.github.io/_pages/about.md

 - **Chang, S. Y.**, Zhang, Q., Byrnes, D. K., Basu, N. B., & Van Meter, K. J. (2021).
 Chesapeake legacies: The importance of legacy nitrogen to improving Chesapeake Bay water quality. *Environmental Research Letters*, *16*(8), 085002.  [[DOI: 10.1088/1748-9326/ac0d7b](https://iopscience.iop.org/article/10.1088/1748-9326/ac0d7b)]

 ## News
+[Jul 2025] I joined the Department of Earth and Environment at Franklin & Marshall College as a postdoc scholar.
+Looking forward to the new chapters of research!

+[Jun 2025] I defended my PhD Dissertation! 🎓

 [May 2025] The work I led with my mentors, Kurt and Jon, during my Applied Machine Learning Internship at Los Alamos National Laboratory, was accepted by *Water Resources Research* and is now officially published at [[DOI: 10.1029/2024WR039053](https://doi.org/10.1029/2024WR039053)].
 In this paper, we summarized the current gaps in Arctic river temperature predictions, presented a robust LSTM river temperature model without considering streamflow, and enhanced the interpretability of LSTM using Integrated Gradients.